gudusanjiao/QuickHomologousAnnotationPipeline/QuickAnnotPipeline.md

         ./Spurpurea_519_v5.0.fa
 ```
 As shown above, `-g` refers to the GFF3 file, `-dir` refers to the working directory, `-o` refers to the output GFF3 file, which is the homologous annotation for the *S. exigua*.
 This step for a genome assemble around 350M takes about 40min-1h long running on a node requesting 64 CPU cores.
+> There are several other mode and parameters for runnig liftoff.
+Additionally, they offer a "polishing" step to increase the accuracy of the annotation.

 Here is a sample view of the results:
 | seqid 	| source  	| type            	| start 	| end   	| score 	| strand 	| phase 	| attributes                                                                                                                                                                                     	|